-Discover how Ritchie Phillips can help you face an HMRC Tax Investigation.
-Our experience in tax disputes and investigations will allow you the best opportunity to defend your position.
-With our up to date knowledge of HMRC’s tax investigation strategy we are able to secure for you the best available terms of settling a tax investigation into your financial affairs.
+At Ritchie Phillips, our in depth experience in tax disputes and investigations will allow you the best opportunity to defend your position and face up to a tax investigation by HMRC.
+With our up to date knowledge of HMRC’s investigation strategy we are able to secure for you the best available terms of settling a tax investigation into your financial affairs.